P-type ATPase: Membrane section

 The transmembrane section (M domain) typically has ten transmembrane helices (M1-M10), with the binding sites for transported ligand(s) located near the midpoint of the bilayer.
 While most subfamilies have 10 transmembrane helices, there are some notable exceptions.
 The P1A ATPases are predicted to have 7, and the large subfamily of heavy metal pumps P1B) is predicted to have 8 transmembrane helices.
 P5 ATPases appear to have a total of 12 transmembrane helices.

-Common for all P-type ATPases is a core of 6 transmembrane-spanning segments (also called the 'transport (T) domain'; M1-M6 in SERCA), that harbors the binding sites for the translocated ligand(s).
+Common for all P-type ATPases is a core of six transmembrane-spanning segments (also called the 'transport (T) domain'; M1-M6 in SERCA), that harbors the binding sites for the translocated ligand(s).
 The ligand(s) enter through a half-channel to the binding site and leave on the other side of the membrane through another half-channel.

-Varying among P-type ATPase is the additional number of transmembrane-spanning segments (also called the 'support (S) domain', which between subfamilies ranges from 2 to 6.
-Extra transmembrane-segments likely provides structural support for the T domain and can also have specialized functions.
+Varying among P-type ATPase is the additional number of transmembrane-spanning segments (also called the 'support (S) domain', which between subfamilies ranges from two to six.
+Extra transmembrane-segments likely provide structural support for the T domain and can also have specialized functions.